 The next block is an initial block.
 As its name suggests, this block will be executed only once at time t = 0.
 So anything that we need to initialize should go here.
 The initial block also is usually used only in test benches.
-Initial blocks are rarely used in synthesizable code, instead, reset logic is created if initialization is required.
+Initial blocks are rarely used in a synthesizable code, instead, reset logic is created if initialization is required.
 We initialize the reg “clock” to zero.
 This is very important.
 If we don’t initialize a register, its value is considered as unknown and no matter how many times an unknown is inverted, the result will always be unknown.
 That is, if we leave “clock” uninitialized, “clock” won’t be generated.
 The last part of the initial block is the $finish directive.
-The $finish directive is placed after a 10-time unit delay, this means after simulating the design for 10-time units, stimulator will stop running.
+The $finish directive is placed after a 10-time unit delay, this means after simulating the design for 10-time units, the stimulator will stop running.
 All functions start with the $ symbol is called tasks.
 Tasks are merely commands to the simulator, they don’t alter the circuit behavior.

 Now it is time to run the simulation.
 Follow the steps below to run the simulation in Xilinx ISE Webpack (Images are based on Xilinx ISE Webpack 14.7).